POSTPONED UNTIL MAY 6TH

 Interested in Learning More about Solar Electricity?

 Want to Hear from Homeowners and Business Owners in the Mount Washington Valley?

 Join us for this Free Informational Workshop:

 Solar electricity generation for homes and businesses has become very affordable over the past three years.
 Now is the time to learn what you can do to make those costs even less by learning about options for Do-It-Yourself installation, no-up-front financing, and Community Solar.
-The MWV Valley Citizens for Energy Efficient Communities, (Citizen’s Energy Team) and Tin Mountain Conservation Center are presenting an informational, non-commercial workshop on Solar Electricity at the Nature Center on Bald Hill Rd in Albany on April 1 from 10:00 am to noon.
+The MWV Valley Citizens for Energy Efficient Communities, (Citizen’s Energy Team) and Tin Mountain Conservation Center are presenting an informational, non-commercial workshop on Solar Electricity at the Nature Center on Bald Hill Rd in Albany on May 6 from 9:30-11:30am.
 This presentation and question and answer session will help those interested in reducing their home, business or public building’s electric costs by investing in photovoltaic solar panels (PV’s).